Saint Dominic Church (Columbus, Ohio)

-Saint Dominic Church is a Black Catholic parish church of the Diocese of Columbus in the Mount Vernon neighborhood of Columbus, Ohio.
+Saint Dominic Church is a Roman Catholic parish church of the Diocese of Columbus in the Mount Vernon neighborhood of Columbus, Ohio, United States.
 The parish was founded in 1889 and the current Roman Basilica-style church was completed in 1916.
 In 1957, neighboring Saint Cyprian Church was merged into St. Dominic, as well as the Community of Holy Rosary-Saint John in 2024.

 History

 Founding

 The 1891 combined school and church building which was torn down in 1990.

 In the spring of 1889, Fr.
 Thomas O'Reilly was appointed by John Watterson to organize a Catholic congregation in the northeastern section of the city of Columbus.
 The previous year, three lots had been purchased at the intersection of Devoise and 20th Streets.
 The first Mass for the parish was said in Benninghoff Hall on September 1, 1889, at an altar donated by the Sisters of Notre Dame de Namur, with an overflow congregation standing in the rear of the chapel and in the stairwells.
 Later that month a parochial school was organized in a vacant portion of a nearby public school, serving the 125 pupils of St. Dominic's, with Sisters of St. Joseph from Baden, Pennsylvania teaching.
 This resulted in controversy due to anti-Catholicism in the area, which then in turn prompted Washington Gladden, a prominent Congregationalist minister, to speak out in favor of the Catholic school.
 That following November, the parish began to fundraise for a new building housing both a chapel and classrooms, the cornerstone of which was laid by James Hartley on August 17, 1890.
 On February 2, 1891, Bishop Hartley dedicated the completed building and said Mass there, allowing the schoolchildren to vacate the public school building.
 In 1895 a Queen Anne-style pastor's residence was constructed and six years later a convent was constructed for the sisters serving in the school.